Chandragupta II: Military career

 The Udayagiri inscription of Chandragupta's foreign minister Virasena suggests that the king had a distinguished military career.
 It states that he "bought the earth", paying for it with his prowess, and reduced the other kings to the status of slaves.
-His empire seems to have extended from the mouth of the Indus and northern Pakistan in the west to the Bengal region in the east, and from the Himalayan terai region in the north to the Narmada River in the south.
+His empire seems to have extended from the mouth of the Indus and northern Pakistan in the west to the Bengal region in the east, and from the Himalayan foothills in the north to the Narmada River in the south.

 Chandragupta's father Samudragupta and his son Kumaragupta I are known to have performed the Ashvamedha horse sacrifice to proclaim their military prowess.
 In the 20th century, the discovery of a stone image of a horse found near Varanasi, and the misreading of its inscription as "Chandramgu" (taken to be "Chandragupta"), led to speculation that Chandragupta also performed the Ashvamedha sacrifice.
 However, there is no actual evidence to support this theory.